-CRICKET SCOTLAND CHILD PROTECTION POLICY STATEMENT
+CRICKET SCOTLAND CHILD WELLBEING AND PROTECTION POLICY STATEMENT

 For the purposes of this policy and associated procedures a child is recognised as someone under the age of 18 years.
 The term ‘young person’ may be used to describe a child aged 13-18 years in recognition of their development and relative maturity.

 Staff and volunteers will work together in cricket to embrace difference and diversity and respect the rights of children and young people.

 We will communicate our policy and procedures to the children and their parents/carers in cricket so that everyone recognises and understands the important safeguards in place to help keep children safe.